elbrandt/ObjToJs/README.md

 - It does not support negative index references (not common in `*.obj` files, but possible per the spec).

-- It does translate vertex texture coordinates if present in the `.obj` file, but does not provide any additional support to load or assign textures to the model in the output `.js` file.
+- While it *does* translate vertex texture coordinates if present in the `.obj` file, it *does not* provide any additional support to load or assign textures to the model in the output `.js` file.

 - It has been tested on Python 3.9.x.
 It doesn't use any non-standard Python modules.
 It should be compatible with earlier Python 3.x versions as well, but this has not been tested.